 - Click OK.

 - The following message will appear.
+Step 10, below, works through what to do.
 Click OK.

-- The original responses are on the right, and the themes you want to reassign them to are on the left.
+- The text responses will now show on the right, and the themes from the variable set you're back-coding into are on the left.

 - Click Save to save the classifications to a new variable.